SaaS SEO: Boost Your Software’s Online Visibility

 Keyword Research: Finding Your Competitive Keywords

 Find all current keyword ranks and then export the entire list – try to keep it at 1,000-1,300 words to avoid becoming too unwieldy.
-Repeat this step for each of your various competitors, exporting the specific ranking data for each.
+Repeat this step for each of your competitors, exporting the specific ranking data for each.

 When the extraction is finished, you may begin keyword research and expansion.